gesellkammer/maelzel/docs/coreplayintro.rst

 :meth:`~maelzel.core.mobj.MObj.rec` it is possible to render any :class:`~maelzel.core.mobj.MObj` as a soundfile (offline rendering).
-To render multiple objects to the same soundfile you can either group them in a container (for example, place multiple notes inside a :class:`~maelzel.core.Voice` and render that) or render them via :func:`maelzel.core.recObjects`
+To render multiple objects to the same soundfile you can either group them in a container (for example, place multiple notes inside a :class:`~maelzel.core.Chain` and render that) or render them via :func:`maelzel.core.playback.render`

 .. code-block:: python